 All we have to do is to make a change in these layouts.

 Go to the second layout under the theme slide (just below the title layout).
-You can click on the text box and make it bold and change the font size and colour.
+You can click on the text box and make it bold and change the font size and color.
 You can also add a picture/logo here.

 Now exit the Slide Master view (Close master view under Slide Master tab).
 Now add a new slide to the presentation.
 Right click on the slide on the left panel.
 Choose the second layout from this list.
 This is the layout we just made changes to.
 This is how we apply a layout to the main slide.
 That's it.